Dance & Health Research

 DAZL are working with Leeds City Council Public Health Department and the Leeds Beckett University (previously know as Leeds Metropolitan University) on various research projects to contribute to the national evidence base concerning community dance and health.

-Health related research – In partnership with NHS Leeds/ Leeds City Council Public Health and Leeds Beckett University (previously known as Leeds Metropolitan University) We are currently working on study/ research looking at proving the health benefits of community dance for children and young people.
+DAZL’s Health related research in partnership with NHS Leeds/ Leeds City Council Public Health and Leeds Beckett University (previously known as Leeds Metropolitan University) We are currently working on study/ research looking at proving the health benefits of community dance for children and young people.
 This research measures the effectiveness of the DAZL model of working.
 Previously we have done a feasibility study with children in West Leeds and the participants performed in front of family and friends at DAZL’s Spring Showcase event.

 In 2012 DAZL took part in a research project in partnership with DAZL, RJC Dance & Leeds Beckett University – This was a boys Dance Project “Flip &Strike 2” following on from previous work done with RJC Dance Company.
 The boys worked with Artist De-Napoli Clarke on the DAZL Dub piece which they performed at the DAZL Community show and RJC Dance “5 Rings Show” 2012.
 Please click on this link for paper on this work DAZL – Masculinity and dance LS1 Magazine.
 We also had the boys take part in a video questionnaire which captured how they felt about the project, you can view the clips on our YouTube Channel DAZL and Dr Rebecca Watson of Leeds Beckett University is continuing the work on boys exploring masculinity and dance and has some exciting new research being conducted to provide tangible evidence as to the health benefits of community dance projects such as DAZL.